News and Insights

 Because the data is accessible and visible to both parties and cannot be altered, individuals cannot amend or falsify any of the records.
 This removes the need for any third party to arbitrate the activity.
 The technology is also enormously scalable and reliable because it’s decentralised in inumerable computers across the world.

-Think back to food traceability issues and the horsemeat scandal and you’ll see how this technology is extremely helpful.
+Think back to food traceability issues and you’ll see how this technology is extremely helpful.

 How Does Blockchain Work?

 As you might have guessed form the name, blockchain works by recording data transactions in blocks.
 Every ten minutes, a new block of data is added to the existing chain of blocks that have been created previously.
 Each new block is added in order giving a chronological sequence of data events.

 Originally adopted by Bitcoin to underpin its digital currency, blockchain technology is often referred to as an immutable public distribution ledger.